Proving Fault in a Car Accident Can Require Significant Resources

 In the overwhelming majority of Florida car accidents in which the Personal Injury Protection (PIP) coverage threshold is crossed and a lawsuit can be filed, the at-fault party simply concedes liability and comes to a settlement agreement with the victim.
 In some cases, however, you may find yourself dealing with an insurance company or driver who simply refuses to admit fault for an accident.
-When this occurs, it may be necessary to gather and present evidence indicating that the other driver was at fault for the wreck, either to the insurance company or to a ,1 if the case goes to trial.
+When this occurs, it may be necessary to gather and present evidence indicating that the other driver was at fault for the wreck, either to the insurance company or to a court,1 if the case goes to trial.

 Gathering Evidence Takes Time and Money